Add To Favorites

 Create an authentic replica of a Nigerian dundun and make it sing!

 While investigating the continent of Africa, ask students to research which parts of Africa play talking drums.
 One example is a Nigerian dundun drum.
 How is it made?
 What materials are used?
 How does it sound when played?

-Students will need two plastic flower pots or urns to begin this project.
-One flower pot is placed face down on strong, stretchy, neutral-colored fabric.
+After investigating the Nigerian drums, as well as the patterns used to adorn them, ask students to supply two plastic flower pots or urns from home.
+One flower pot is to be placed face down on strong, stretchy, neutral-colored fabric.